-The school will regularly inform parents about their child's attendance and absence levels [e.g. via half-termly written reports, parents evening, weekly Arbor electronically].
+- The school will regularly inform parents about their child's attendance and absence levels. - Parents can access their child's attendance via the Arbor app. - If a child's attendance falls below expected levels, parents will be informed.

 10. Encouraging Good Attendance in School: